 - 1. Try to find out how you can measure your reaction time. - 2.
 Make your own story of somebody's day.
-Find out necessary information to be able to make the plots speed - time and distance time. - 3.
-Find some application into your mobile phone that tracks the number of then answer the following questions - How many steps did you take during the whole day?

-- How far did you walk in the whole day? - What was the distance you made between 7.30 and 9.a.m. - What was your average speed for the whole day? - Make plot distance time for the chosen time interval. - Prepare one task for your classmates to calculate, based on the data from application.
+Find out necessary information to be able to make the plots: speed time and distance time. - 3.
+Find some application into your mobile phone that tracks the number of steps taken in a given time, the total distance traveled, even the number of calories burned and the average speed for the day.
+Use it for a day and then answer the following questions: - How many steps did you take during the whole day? - Try to find out, how you can calculate the average length of your step. - How far did you walk in the whole day? - What was the distance you made between 7.30 and 9.a.m. - What was your average speed for the whole day? - Make plot distance time for the chosen time interval. - Prepare one task for your classmates to calculate, based on the data from application.